pdfcpu/pdfcpu/form/form_export.md

 This command creates a JSON file containing a PDF form structure with optional data.

+The resulting JSON payload contains the single element array `forms` serving as a starting point for form filling.

+The content of this element contains all form fields grouped by field type:
+* text fields
+* date fields
+* check boxes
+* radio button groups
+* combo boxes
+* list boxes

 Have a look at some [examples](#examples).

 ## Usage